sidpalas/devops-directive-website/content/posts/2020/11/credential-management/index.md

 username           v-token-service--1luYzAYl7SdMxvdpibYv-1555972312
 ```

-Moving to this approach does require that you truly trust Vault (or whatever tool you use) because you have to grant it `root` level permissions across many of your resources.
+Moving to this approach does require that you truly trust Vault (or whatever tool you use) because you have to grant it `root`-level permissions across many of your resources.
 You should protect those credentials as described in level +3.

 ## Final Thoughts

-Hopefully this overview has helped you understand many of the available options for managing credentials for your web application.
+Hopefully, this overview has helped you understand many of the available options for managing credentials for your web application.
 The right solution for your project will depend on its scale and the sensitivity of the resources being protected.

 Before you start building your next application, think about where along this scale makes sense for you and your team so that you can keep your application secure.